bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 In some cases the Organization owner cannot enforce SAML SSO on the Organization because Organization members have not enabled their SAML SSO connection yet.

-* An Organization member fails to enable SAML SSO on his part:
+* An Organization member fails to enable SAML SSO on their part:

   The owner can remove the Organization member from the Organization and complete the enforcement process for the rest of the Organization.
 * An Organization member tried to enable SAML SSO with another Organization: